meghapsimatrix/meghapsimatrix/content/home/experience.md

   description = """
   Responsibilities include:

-  * Evaluate impact of a college preparatory program using propensity score analysis with generalized boosted modeling
+  * Evaluate impact of a college preparatory program using propensity score analysis with generalized boosted modeling.
-  * Working with large datasets and integrating data from multiple sources
+  * Working with large datasets and integrating data from multiple sources.
   """

 [[experience]]